Velocidex/velociraptor-web/content/docs/artifacts/windows_system/system/_index.md

 Uses Sysinternals autoruns to scan the host.

-Note this requires syncing the sysinternals binary from the host - you will need to run Windows.Utils.DownloadBinaries on the server first.
+Note this requires syncing the sysinternals binary from the host.

 Arg|Default|Description
 ---|------|-----------
-binaryURL||Specify this as the base of the binary store (if empty we use\nthe server's public directory).\n AutorunArgs|-nobanner -accepteula -t -a * -c *\n|A space separated list of args to run with.\n
+AutorunArgs|-nobanner -accepteula -t -a * -c *|A space separated list of args to run with.\n ToolInfo||Override Tool information.

 {{% expand  "View Artifact Source" %}}